ucquantum/momentum/bylaws.md

 	4. The Director of Communications will command the UChicago Quantum Listhost and Facebook page and aid in communications and organization of events and planning.

-### Section 5: If an officer must leave the UChicago Quantum Society, the current board can decide to open an application process for the vacated position.
+### Section 5: If a board member must leave the UChicago Quantum Society, the current board can decide to open an application process for the vacated position.
 Otherwise, the Vice President will assume the duties of the vacated postion and has the ability to delegate responsibilities to other board members as needed.
-The former officer may re-assume their position upon return with unanimous permission from the other officers.
+The former board member may re-assume their position upon return with unanimous permission from the current board.

-### Section 6: A majority vote of remaining officers after consultation with the faculty adviser(s) may relieve an officer of their duties.
+### Section 6: A majority vote of remaining board members after consultation with the faculty adviser(s) may relieve a board member of their duties.

 ## Article V: Elections